solodev/aws/pages/solodev-cms-pro.md

 Please note that both a <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a> must be configured within the region you intend to launch your stack.
 If the following items are already created, you can skip directly to launch.<br/><br />

 ## Step 4: Launch your CloudFormation Stack
-Once you’ve configured your VPC and EC2 Key Pair, you can launch your CloudFormation stack.
+Once you’ve configured your <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a>, you can launch your CloudFormation stack.
 Select the AWS region of your choice below:<br/><br/>

 <table>
 	<tr>